President of Gabon

 The president of Gabon (Président du Gabon) is the head of state and government of Gabon.
 A total of four people have served as president (not counting the collective head of state, one disputed president, three acting presidents and one transitional president) since the post was formed in 1960.
+Since 2025 the office of prime minister has been abolished, and now the president is the leader of the executive government and the commander-in-chief of the armed forces.

 The current president, Brice Oligui Nguema, took power in a coup on 30 August 2023 from Ali Bongo.
 He was eventually elected to the presidency in the 2025 presidential election.

 Description of the office

 Election

 The president of the republic is elected for a presidential term of seven years, universal and direct suffrage, as per the 2024 Constitution.
 The president is eligible for re-election once, with a maximum of two consecutive terms, regardless of constitutional revisions.
 The 2024 Constitution reintroduced a two-term limit, replacing the unlimited re-election allowed under earlier amendments and explicitly prohibiting more than two successive mandates.

 The election is conducted via a two-round majoritarian system.
 The candidate who obtains an absolute majority of votes expressed in the first round is elected.
 If no candidate achieves this, a second round is held 14 days after the proclamation of results, between the two candidates who received the most votes in the first round.
 The candidate with the most votes in the second round is elected.
 In case of withdrawal or permanent incapacity of one of the top two candidates, the next highest-ranking candidate from the first round replaces them.

 Eligibility for the presidency is restricted to Gabonese citizens of either sex who: